ProgrammingWarmups/www.warmups.dev/slides/chapter1_notionalmachine.md

 ```

 - Explore the [notional machine for Python](http://teachtogether.tech/en/#s:models-notional) that reflects what Python programs do when executed
-- The notation machine has twelve concepts, can you grasp the basics of each one?
+- The notational machine has twelve concepts, can you grasp the basics of each one? **Examples:**
-- **Notion 7**: When code is executed, Python steps through the instructions,
+- **Notion 7**: "When code is executed, Python steps through the instructions,
-doing what each one tells it to in turn.
+doing what each one tells it to in turn."
-- **Notion 8**: Some instructions make Python read data, do calculations, and
+- **Notion 8**: "Some instructions make Python read data, do calculations, and
-create new data.
+create new data."
 - `numbers = [2, 4, 6, 8]` creates a list that contains four numbers in it
 - `sum(numbers)` calls the `sum` function to add together the values in `numbers`
 - `s = sum(numbers)` stores the resulting sum in a new variable called `s`